-46. In 2009, the Rector by his Order approved the Introductory training programme of newly admitted employees (teaching staff).
+41. In 2009, the Rector by his Order approved the Introductory training programme of newly admitted employees (teaching staff).
 The purpose of the programme is to introduce employees of the University to key functioning principles of the University, possibilities for information provision, internal rules and regulations, as well as the relevant requirements.
 Ordinarily such training sessions are held twice per year.
 The University Lecturer Manual, drafted in 2012 provides information to newly-recruited lecturers on work at the University, helping the lecturers to smoothly integrate in the University community.

-47. Workload for the teaching staff on average is about 300 contact hrs. per year (including all study programs).
+42. Workload for the teaching staff on average is about 300 contact hrs. per year (including all study programs).
 Moreover, the teachers supervise the students' work on the final (graduation) paper, mark written assignments, so the real pedagogical workload is heavier.
 In addition to pedagogical work, all teachers do scientific research and participate in various scientific research projects.
-In Table 7 are presented numbers of publications, prepared by teachers of the Faculty.
-Information about participation in projects is presented in Appendix 4.
+In table 7 are presented publication numbers and in Appendix 4 information about participation in projects.